 Is your loved one the victim of nursing home abuse or neglect?
-If so, our attorneys at Crantford Meehan are here to help.
-The heartbreaking reality is that nursing home abuse and neglect is becoming more common, and your loved one is more susceptible to abuse when they are on their own in a facility than when they are surrounded by their family.
+If so, our attorneys at Murphy Crantford Meehan are here to help.
+The heartbreaking reality is that nursing home abuse and neglect is becoming more common, and your loved one is more susceptible to abuse when they are on their own in a facility than when their family surrounds them.

 Whether you suspect that your loved one has been abused by a fellow elder or neglected by a nursing home staff member, our attorneys can help you and your family recover the damages you are entitled to.